Degree considerations for students in human development and family science

 - Additional or specialized training may qualify you for higher paying, more responsible positions.

-The 124 credit B.S. degree program in child and family studies provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
+The 124 credit B.S. degree program in human development and family science provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
 In addition to liberal arts courses, students are expected to complete 15 credits of Program Requirements and 18-24 credits in a specialty track (decided on in the second semester of the sophomore year).
 Each track prepares students to work in specific settings.

 This B.S. degree program is a dual program between the School of Education and the David B. Falk College of Sport and Human Dynamics – with the School of Education as the home school.
 This program provides you with the professional background and a solid core of liberal arts distribution and concentration coursework.
 A cornerstone of the program is the extensive and varied series of field experiences it offers, coordinating coursework with fieldwork in the schools as early as the first year of study.
 Many schools and childcare centers in the Syracuse area are at the forefront of inclusive education.
 Through our close partnerships with local schools and early childhood centers that welcome all students, and with our wide network of urban, suburban, and rural school affiliations, we provide a broad range of opportunities for getting the most out of field experiences.